clinaresl/zipwatch/README.md

 has to be be provided by the configuration file.

 By default, `zipwatch.py` expects a configuration file `conf.py` to be readily available.
-However, it is possible to provide any configuration file with the directive `--configuration`.
+However, it is possible to provide any arbitrary configuration file with the directive `--configuration`.
 A few examples are shown below.